Toggle: English / Spanish

 Food safety refers to the conditions and practices that preserve the quality of food.
 These practices prevent contamination and foodborne illnesses.

 Food can be contaminated in many different ways.
 Some food products may already contain bacteria or parasites.
 These germs can be spread during the packaging process if the food products are not handled properly.
 Improperly cooking, preparing, or storing food can also cause contamination.

 Properly handling, storing, and preparing food greatly reduces the risk of getting foodborne illnesses.

 All foods can become contaminated.
 Higher risk foods include red meats, poultry, eggs, cheese, dairy products, raw sprouts, and raw fish or shellfish.

-- Wash your hands thoroughly before and after handling any food.
+- Before and after handling any food

 - Food can also be contaminated before it is purchased.
-Watch for and do not buy or use outdated food, packaged food with a broken seal, or cans that have a bulge or dent.
-Do not use foods that have an unusual odor or appearance, or a spoiled taste.
+Watch for and DO NOT buy or use outdated food, packaged food with a broken seal, or cans that have a bulge or dent.
+DO NOT use foods that have an unusual odor or appearance, or a spoiled taste.

-- Last reviewed on 5/5/2014
+- Last reviewed on 1/31/2016

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.